 - Must file a Free Application for Federal Student Aid (FAFSA) or the New Jersey Alternative Financial Aid Application (HESAA)

-- Must demonstrate an educationally and economically disadvantaged background
+- Must demonstrate an educationally and economically challenged background

 - Must be able to provide requested supporting documents, examples are Federal Tax Transcripts, W-2's, Tax Return Schedules (such as Schedule C), Social Security Statements and any other requested documents that are needed for your review